book/dumbbackup/README.md

   Each backup directory contains a full backup.

-  Thanks to hardlinks, multiple copies of the same file acrosse multiple backups only use the space once.
+  Thanks to hardlinks, multiple copies of the same file across multiple backups only use the space once.

   Thanks to `rsync`, the data transfered for backing up an unmodified